Super63/misc_mssb/README.md

 # stats.py

+Input is Username (same as listed up top) and a hardcoded season to seach through (that can be changed)

 ba_opb_comp: Compares the BA to the OPB of the character, and outputs the difference

 strikeout_rate: Finds the strikeout% of each character, and outputs the total average, along with each characters strikeout%